5000 metres

 The 5000 m has been present on the Olympic programme since 1912 for men and since 1996 for women.
 Prior to 1996, women had competed in an Olympic 3000 metres race since 1984.
 The 5000 m has been held at each of the World Championships in Athletics in men's competition and since 1995 in women's.
+It is approximately equivalent to 5 km or 5 km.

 The event is almost the same length as the dolichos race held at the Ancient Olympic Games, introduced in 720 BCE.
 World Athletics keeps official records for both outdoor and indoor 5000-metre track events.

 3 miles

 The 5000 metres is the (slightly longer) approximate metric equivalent of the 3 mi run, an event common in countries which used the imperial measurement system.
 The 3-mile event featured in the Commonwealth Games through 1966, and was a championship in the United States in non-Olympic years from 1953 to 1973.
 It required 12 laps around a 1/4 mi track.